-Auditing students who are not taking courses for credit do not pay noninstructional fees and are not granted the corresponding privileges.
-For students taking all their courses off campus, Athletics and Recreation and Health Services Fees and privileges are optional; other fees are mandatory.
+- Auditing students who are not taking courses for credit do not pay noninstructional fees and are not granted the corresponding privileges. - Students registered only in courses designated as off-campus are not assessed the Athletics and Recreation Fee or the Health Services Fee.
+All other fees are mandatory.
+If an off-campus student wishes to opt for Athletics and Recreation or Health Services they must advise the Registrar's Office by the term registration deadline and will be assessed the fees accordingly.